covertnine/c9-starter/readme.txt

 Requires PHP: 7.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Stable Tag: 2.1.3
+Stable Tag: 2.1.4

-A WordPress starter theme based on [Understrap](https://understrap.com) and _s ([underscores](https://underscores.me)) from [C9](https://www.covertnine.com).
+A block-driven WordPress theme for businesses based on the C9 starter theme from [COVERT NINE](https://www.covertnine.com).

 == Description ==
-A theme made for building out landing pages, marketing campaigns, media, content, and articles in WordPress with the help of the [C9 Blocks](https://wordpress.org/plugins/c9-blocks) plugin.
+The C9 Work theme was made for building out complex responsive landing pages with ease for marketing campaigns, media, content, and articles in WordPress with the help of the [C9 Blocks](https://wordpress.org/plugins/c9-blocks) plugin.
+The C9 Work theme supports the use of Max Mega Menu and Woocommerce for online sales or catalogs.
+Build landing pages with blocks from scratch, or use the C9 Blocks landing page templates to buil an entire site in minutes instead of weeks.

 == Frequently Asked Questions ==

-= Is there source code for this theme? =

-Yes, you can find the source code on [GitHub](https://github.com/covertnine/c9-starter).
+= How do I install sample content, and setup the theme with a fresh WordPress install =

+Glad you asked, the sample content and C9 Work theme install guide can be found at [here](https://work.covertnine.com/setup).

 = Does this theme support Gutenberg? =

 Yes!
-Use the C9 Blocks plugin, which you are prompted to install after theme activation, which works seamlessly with the new Gutenberg editor for WordPress.
+Use the [C9 Blocks](https://c9.covertnine.com) plugin, which you are prompted to install after theme activation, which works seamlessly with the new Gutenberg editor for WordPress.

+= How do we set up the Max Mega Menu? =

+The C9 Work theme includes the theme styling for the mega menu with it.
+After installing and activating plugins, you can make changes to the styling from the Max Mega Menu settings page.
+To learn more about building Mega Menus head over to the [Max Mega Menu Documentation](https://www.megamenu.com/documentation/theme-editor/).

 == Changelog ==

+= 2.1.4 =
+Adjustments to Max Megamenu and Navbar for Bootstrap with some media queries.

 = 2.1.3 =
 Updating color settings for seperators, tested with C9 Blocks 1.1.1 and theme now supports customizer for theme settings.